ABOUT | FAQ | TERMS OF USE | CODEBOOK | EXPLORE THE DATA | DOWNLOAD FULL DATASET | REPORTS | CONTACT US

 Why are the names of individuals in the PIRUS dataset anonymized?

-While every individual contained in the PIRUS data was identified and coded using only public sources, START researchers have chosen to keep the names of the individuals in the dataset anonymous, and instead utilize a 4-digit identifier for each observation in the data.
+While every individual contained in the PIRUS data was identified and coded using only public sources, START researchers have chosen to keep the names of the individuals in the dataset anonymous, and instead utilize a 4 or 5-digit identifier for each observation in the data.
 These privacy assurance procedures were followed in order to comply with Interuniversity Consortium for Political and Social Research (ICPSR) guidance on de-individualizing submitted data.
 In addition, START researchers recognize the importance of protecting the identity of the individuals in the dataset, some of whom are no longer involved with the criminal justice system, and/or have desisted, disengaged, deradicalized since their first publicly known ideological behavior.

 Is the PIRUS dataset a comprehensive sample of radicalization in the United States?